Everything You Need to Know Before Reading

 Cut to a bit later.
 Dehner is in the room with Gary now, and kind of an odd scene takes place.
 They're still chilly with one another, then Gary shows off his power as he makes himself flatline, then come back to life a second later.
 While he was out she leaned over him, and now with her so close he seizes the day and starts touching her gently.

-(((At this point we can tell that's he playing a game rather than showing genuine interest.
+(((At this point we can tell that he's playing a game rather than showing genuine interest.
 Since she lets him, it seems to be working.)))

 Dehner tests his abilities by asking him to recall a specific page of a book he just read, and he does.
 Then Gary pulls her close to tell her that the page of the book she had him recite was a passionate love poem.